Bruxism (teeth grinding)

 If your dentist or doctor has diagnosed you with the condition, there are several approaches you can try in terms of treatment.
 These generally fall under the following umbrellas:

 In order to protect your teeth from damage, your doctor may suggest dental treatments such as mouth guards or dental correction.

-Splints and mouth guards are designed to keep your upper and lower jaw away from each other, and prevent damage caused by grinding/clenching.
-In some cases a physical, dental problem is to blame.
-If this is applies to you and your case is severe, your dentist may need to correct the problem with oral surgery.
+Splints and mouth guards are designed to keep your upper and lower jaw away from each other and prevent damage caused by grinding/clenching.
+In some cases, a physical, dental problem is to blame.
+If this applies to you and your case is severe, your dentist may need to correct the problem with oral surgery.
 If teeth grinding has affected your teeth badly, you may need crowns fitted or reshaping treatments.